runicscribe/worldbuilding-docs/dae-machina/culture/organizations/index.md

 ### Empire of the Rising Sun

 Æl’dhal empire on the western continent.
 Run by an emperor and an array of councilors and bureaucrats.
 Has a powerful and well-organized army, with an equally powerful military cadre of mages.
 Magic in the Empire is highly is highly institutionalized and regulated.
-Cut ties with the eastern continent during the Uon war.
+Ceased communication with the eastern continent during the Uon war.

 Capitol: 山城 – Shānchéng - “City atop the Mountain”.

+The southeast region is the hearland of the empire, extending well into the mountains.
+The central-southern valleys have been part of the empire since the first dynasty, and at this point are culturally very similar.
+The westmost island of Kita Lau has been part of the empire for a similar amount of time, although it is still quite culturally distinct, especially the east coast.
+The northern reaches of the continent were only absorbed during the early part of the second dynasty, and there are still some tensions between this region and the heartland.
+The northenmost communities are still effectively independant.
+The western plains are likewise a recent addition, and are treated more as a colony than as an integrated part of the Empire.

 ### [Xhal Nations](./xhal_nations)
 (Æl’xhal and xhal’fae)